If you are selected for training for ordained ministry you are assured of a place at CGH.

 As well as taking a training course that can be tailored to meet your individual needs, you will also be joining a community of disciples and ministers in formation.
 Some come with little experience of formal study, some with less Biblical knowledge than others, or less awareness of Christian spiritual tradition, some come with less experience of public involvement in the life of our local churches - all are equally welcome.

-On this pathway, you will be training alongside Readers and members of the Gloucester and Hereford dioceses intern scheme adding to the rich diversity that already exists within our student body.
+On this pathway, you will be training alongside candidates for lay ministries, members of the Gloucester diocese Ministry Experience Scheme, and independent students: these different student groups make for a rich diversity within our student body.
 With deep roots in the dioceses we serve, you will get to know the people, resources and partnerships of your diocese, as well as becoming part of the large and supportive network of the CGH community.

 On the weekends and week-long residential held at Cuddesdon, you will also encounter other part-time students on the other regional courses, pioneer ministers as they train in partnership with Church Mission Society, people training as licensed lay ministers, as well as visiting preachers and scholars.
 Connecting with these diverse networks of people will help build your appreciation of distinct vocations and will prepare you for collaborative ministry in the future.